Chip Thickness Ratio- Shear Angle, Rack Angle, Derivation of formulas.

 Then, Chip thickness ratio

-Whenever there is high cutting ratio , it means the cutting action is good.
+Whenever there is a high cutting ratio, it means the cutting action is good.

 Now let